How to watch the Conservative Party leadership debates on TV

 — Krishnan Guru-Murthy (@krishgm) June 5, 2019

-The second debate will air live on Tuesday 18th June at 8pm on BBC1, and members of the public will be invited to ask questions of the candidates.
+The second debate aired live on Tuesday 18th June at 8pm on BBC1.
+Emily Maitlis hosted the special programme, which was broadcast just two hours after the second ballot.
+Boris Johnson took part in the debate.

-Emily Maitlis will host the special programme, which will broadcast just two hours after the second ballot.
-Boris Johnson has confirmed he will be taking part.
+Sky News was set to host a live head-to-head debate between the final two candidates, Boris Johnson and Jeremy Hunt, in front of a studio audience made up of Conservative voters.
+The programme, presented by Kay Burley, was scheduled to air on Tuesday 25th June but it has now been postponed after Johnson declined the invitation to attend.

-Sky News is set to host a live head-to-head debate between the final two candidates in front of a studio audience made up of Conservative voters.
-The programme will be presented by Kay Burley.
+Hunt has agreed to do the Sky debate and has called Johnson a “coward” for declining, saying his opponent has to answer questions about his plans in office.
+Burley has also tweeted to call out the backbencher for not agreeing to take part.

-This page will be updated with details of future TV debates when they are announced.
+All set to chair #Toryleadershipdebate on @SkyNews next Tuesday. @Jeremy_Hunt agreed to take part but @BorisJohnson has said no. Really? 🤷♀️

 Who are the Conservative Party leadership contenders?

-At the time of writing on Tuesday 18th June the six names still in the race are…
+At the time of writing on Monday 24th June the two names still in the race are…

 -